aeturrell/coding-for-economists/intro.md

 Coding is like a superpower; it's both fun and powerful!
 Head to the first section to get started.

+## Reading guide

+You can read this book in any order depending on your experience.
+Check the section headings and numbered chapter headings to find out what would be most valuable for you.

-## How to use this book
+## Using the book interactively

 As well as reading the book, you can also run the code examples for yourself (this is a great way to learn).
-There are a couple of ways to run code from the book:
+There are three ways to run code from the book:

 1. All pages that have code on can be downloaded to your desktop and run as *Jupyter Notebooks*.
 Click the download symbol in the top right hand corner of the page and select '.ipynb', which stands for 'ipython notebook'.
-You will need to install software on your computer to run Jupyter Notebooks.
+You will need to install software on your computer to run Jupyter Notebooks (more on this below).

-2. Most pages that have code on can be run as a *Google Colab* notebook with a single click on `Colab`, found under the rocket launch button at the top of the page.
+2. Most pages that have code on can be run as a *Google Colab* notebook with a single click on `Colab`, found under the rocket button at the top of the page.
 If you need to install any extra packages in a Google Colab session, the syntax is `!pip install packagename` to install a library called 'packagename'.
-No installation is required for Colab notebooks, they are run through a browser.
+Colab notebooks are run in a browser window.

+3. Most pages that have code on can be run in an online *Binder* environment as a notebook with a single click on `Binder`, found under the rocket button at the top of the page.
+Binder notebooks are run in a browser window.
+Binder is a free way to run computational environments in the browser {cite}`jupyter2018binder`.

-If following option 1., to use downloaded notebooks, you'll need a minimum of an installation of Python and an installation of the Jupyter Lab library (`pip install jupyterlab`).
+If you are using option 1., you'll need a minimum of an installation of Python and an installation of the Jupyter Lab library (`pip install jupyterlab`).
 You can then either run `jupyter lab` on the command line (you can find out more about what a 'command line' is in the book!) and open the notebook file, or open the notebook with Visual Studio Code (you would then also need to install VS Code-there are instructions in the Preliminaries chapter.)
+To run all of the examples in the book, you may need to install additional packages too, depending on what you already have installed on your computer.
+The Preliminaries chapter will cover how to install additional packages.

+Note that if you're on a secure network, you may find that options 2 and 3 don't work for you.
+However, as long as you can download and run files locally, option 1 should always work.

 For a small number of the examples using data, you may need to download the relevant files from this book's github [repository](https://github.com/aeturrell/coding-for-economists/tree/main/data), but this will always be explained in the relevant subsections.